Will-Hellinger/offline-minecraft-save-editor/readme.md

 ## "Compiling"

-To compile the project, have pyinstaller installed, be in the src directory, then use the following pyinstaller command: `pyinstaller --add-data "default_settings.json;." -c -F main.py`
+To compile the project, you must have pyinstaller installed, be in the base directory, then use the following pyinstaller command: `pyinstaller --add-data "./src/default_settings.json;." --add-data "LICENSE;." -c -F -n OMSE ./src/main.py`

 ## Contributing